salman-abedin/bolt/README.md

 ### Why not use xdg-open

+I hate xdg-open.

+    - First, it will only work on linux

-You would much rather modify two files in two different location with 5 lines than add one line in my script?
+    - Second, You have to modify two files in two different location with no less than 5 lines

+I would much rather use a one liner like in my script.

 ## Other Projects